All Death Messages

 Name Styling

-Styles are defined in the config file .minecraft/config/alldeath-styles.json
+Styles are defined in the config file .minecraft/config/alldeath-styles.json, as an array of Json Object.

 Each object may contain the following properties: